VGokulan/Basic-Machine-Learning/README.md

 ### [Support Vector Machine](support%20vector%20machine.ipynb)
 Support Vector Machine (SVM) is a powerful classification algorithm that finds the hyperplane that best separates the classes in the feature space.

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or additions.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.